Department of Communication Studies

 King, Daniel Adam, Assoc Professor of Instruction, Communication Studies, M.A., Texas State University

-King, Sierra Taylor, Lecturer, Communication Studies, B.S., Texas State University
+King, Sierra Taylor, Lecturer, Communication Studies, M.A., Texas State University

 Kraemer, Wayne L, Professor of Instruction, Communication Studies, M.A., Louisiana State Univ A&M College